Skip to content

-First, we need to setup our database.
-We'll explain what this is doing in the next tutorial, but for now, think of this as building an empty excel spreadsheet that we can later fill with data.
-This is done with...
+Firstly, we need to configure our database.
+We'll explain this more in a following tutorial, but for now, consider this as creating an empty Excel spreadsheet that we'll populate with data later.
+This can be done with:

-1. When prompted, you can confirm that you want to reset/delete your "old" database.
-Also agree to download and use a prebuilt database.
+When prompted, confirm that you want to reset/delete your "old" database.
+Also, agree to download and use a prebuilt database.

 Tip

-And then as our second step, we simply tell Simmate to start the server:
+For our second step, we simply instruct Simmate to launch the server:

 simmate run-server

-... and after a few seconds, you should see the output ...
+... and after a few moments, you should see the following output:

 Starting development server at http://127.0.0.1:8000/